-C. The Chief Judge shall designate one or more of the Circuit Judges to serve as Deputy Chief Judge.
-The Deputy Chief Judge shall serve in the absence of the Chief Judge is unable to serve.
-The Acting Chief Judge shall have the same powers and duties as the Chief Judge when so acting.
+C. (Fourth Amendment) The Chief Judge shall designate a Circuit Judge to serve as Deputy Chief Judge.
+The Deputy Chief Judge shall serve in the absence of the Chief Judge or when he is unable to serve.
+The Deputy Chief Judge shall have the same powers and duties as the Chief Judge when so acting.
 The Deputy Chief Judge shall attend all meetings of the Presiding Judges and perform such other duties as assigned.

 D. Whenever a vacancy in the office of Chief Judge occurs, any two Circuit Judges may call a meeting of the Circuit Judges for the purpose of electing a Chief Judge to fill the unexplored term of office.